 Staying there is a completely unparalleled experience of privacy, breath-taking natural beauty and adventure: watch over the ever-changing sea whilst standing under a hot, outdoor shower; climb down to the secluded cove below; and eat by candlelight next to the warmth of the fire.
-We discovered The Watch House last year and had the most memorable and magical stay in the most romantic spot we’ve ever visited.
+We discovered The Watch House in 2018 and had the most memorable and magical stay in the most romantic spot we’ve ever visited.

 What to expect